Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

-It might be time to replace your unit if:
+It might be time to replace your AC if:

 1) Your unit is 12 years old or older.

 The life expectancy of your AC unit is 10-12 years, though it isn’t uncommon for them to last between 7-8 years.
-If your unit has reached 12 years of age, it’s time to consider replacing it to ensure maximum efficiency.
+If your unit has reached 12 years of age, it’s time to consider installing a new air conditioner to ensure maximum efficiency.
 An older unit is far more likely to have serious problems, especially once we approach the summer’s extreme heat and high humidity.
 You don’t want to risk your AC going out when summer is in full swing.

 2) Your energy costs are getting higher.

-If your energy bill seems higher than ever, it might be time to consider replacing your unit.
+If your energy bill seems higher than ever, it might be time to consider installing a new air conditioner.
 If nothing else, at least have a trustworthy technician inspect your unit in case something can be done to optimize it.

 Sometimes, contractors will install an improperly sized unit in someone’s home, which can result in high energy bills.
 Quite simply—your AC can’t keep up or it’s shutting off so quickly that it isn’t removing humidity.